-These Instant Pot pork chops are moist and tender and they're finished off with a flavorful gravy.
-It's a perfect combination for an easy weeknight meal that's ready in no time!
+These Instant Pot pork chops are moist and tender and they're finished off with a rich and flavorful gravy.
+It's a perfect combination for an easy weeknight meal that's ready in under 30 minutes!

 Why this Recipe Works

 If you're like me, you can never have enough quick and easy weeknight dinner recipes.
 On busy weeknights, I aim for recipes I can have ready in around 30 minutes.
 And the less cleanup the better.
-So lately, my absolute favorites are one-pot meals and sheet pan meals like my lemon chicken with potatoes and broccoli.
+Some of my absolute favorites are Instant Pot recipes like this one and sheet pan meals like my lemon chicken with potatoes and broccoli.

 Most of you probably know this by now, but the Instant Pot is perfect for one-pot meals.
 It allows you to whip up delicious comfort food dishes and soups that typically take hours in almost no time at all.
 And you can sear, pressure cook, or slow cook all in one appliance, so it's super versatile.